 The organization helps to supply blind people with braille books and other basic supplies, such as personal hygiene items.
 “Regardless of where I find myself, helping people or making a difference gives me joy.
 It gives comfort to my heart,” Ladan said.

 Ladan credits a therapeutic recreation class he took with Adam Wheeler, a faculty member in SUNY Potsdam’s Department of Public Health and Human Performance, as the inspiration for starting the Ali Amir Foundation.
-“Adam Wheeler changed my whole perception about disability.
+“Adam Wheeler changed my whole perception of disability.
 I left his class crying because it really touched me.
 His class is the main reason that I got involved with blind people.
 If it wasn’t for him, the foundation wouldn’t even exist,” Ladan said.

 “Every time I have a problem with research, or trying to critically think and analyze something, Torres is the person I go to.
 He challenges me!
 He pushes you to the point where you start to think critically,” Ladan said.

 Whether he’s in Ghana or in Potsdam, Ladan is always driven by his faith.
-As co-founder of the Ummah club, the Muslim student association on campus, he regularly meets with students to teach them about the Koran—acting as a sort of religious counselor and helping them maintain their faith amidst their hectic collegiate schedules.
+As co-founder of Ummah, the Muslim student association on campus, he regularly meets with students to teach them about the Koran—acting as a sort of religious counselor and helping them maintain their faith amidst their hectic schedules.
 “My main goal is to try to keep them in line with their religion.
 Sometimes the problem that we face, with a lot of students coming here from New York City, is that they lose their faith.
 As a Koran teacher, it is my responsibility to keep everybody in line,” he said.

 Ladan speaks four languages (Hausa, Twi, Arabic and English), and he has memorized the entire Koran.
 “It’s 114 chapters, 6,666 verses, I have memorized it all.
 I know what the book is saying, so I have to speak about it,” he said.